greduan/domain-container/SPEC.md

   model and saves the changes to the DB.
 - `#destroy(modelInstance)` calls `.destroy()` on the provided model, destroying the record in the DB.
+- `#get(modelName)` returns a model class that has had a Knex and the `modelExtras` applied to it, useful for class methods.

 Notes: